The Docker Wrapper extension allows running a build step inside the specified Docker image.

 docker run command.
 All the details about the started process, text of the script, and so on, are written into the build log (the Verbose mode enables viewing them).

-The checkout directory and most build agent directories are mapped inside the Docker process.
+The build checkout directory and most build agent directories are mapped inside the Docker process.

 At the end of the build step with the Docker wrapper, a build agent runs the